aniljangir7877/Tawsila/Pods/RappleProgressHUD/README.md

 </BR>

 RappleActivityIndicatorView can be started using any of the starter methods mentioned below.
-When calling these starter methods, two basic optional input values can be used to customize UIs.
+When calling these starter methods, two basic input values are required to customize UIs.

+#### `label`

-**`label`** this is the text value we are gonna display with the animated indicator
+this is the text value we are gonna display with the animated indicator

+#### `attributes`

-**`attributes`** this is a dictionary with following Keys.
+this is a dictionary with following Keys.

 - `RappleTintColorKey`               Color of the progress circle and text
 - `RappleScreenBGColorKey`           Background color (full screen background)